US warns airliners flying in Persian Gulf amid Iran tensions

 This presents "an increasing inadvertent risk to U.S. civil aviation operations due to the potential for miscalculation or misidentification," the warning said.
 It also said aircraft could experience interference with its navigation instruments and communications jamming "with little to no warning."

 The Persian Gulf has become a major gateway for East-West travel in the aviation industry.
-Dubai International Airport in the United Arab Emirates, home to Emirates, is the world's busiest for international travel, while long-haul carriers Etihad and Qatar Airways also operate here.
+Dubai International Airport in the United Arab Emirates, home to Emirates, is the world's busiest for international travel, while long-haul carriers Etihad and Qatar Airways also operate in the region.

-All three airlines, as well as Oman Air, did not immediately respond to a request for comment Saturday about the warning.
+Emirates, Etihad and Qatar Airways all said they were aware of the notice and their operations were unaffected.
+Oman Air did not respond to a request for comment Saturday about the warning.

 The warning appeared rooted in what happened 30 years ago after Operation Praying Mantis, a daylong naval battle in the Persian Gulf between American forces and Iran during the country's long 1980s war with Iraq.
 On July 3, 1988, the USS Vincennes chased Iranian speedboats that allegedly opened fire on a helicopter into Iranian territorial waters, then mistook an Iran Air heading to Dubai for an Iranian F-14.
 The Vincennes fired two missiles at the airplane, killing all aboard the flight.